 Earthquakes are common in Nepal, but rarely are they as devastating as the one that took place a few years ago.
 Usually, it’s just a light rumble which you can barely feel.
 I’ve slept through most of them to be honest.
 I wouldn’t let this fact deter you from visiting since natural disasters can happen anywhere in the world.

 If you’re reading about strikes on a lot of blogs, they are probably outdated.
-I’ve spent 7 months in Nepal and only witnessed one car strike.
+I’ve spent 3 years in Nepal and only witnessed about three car strike.
 Even then, tourist buses and taxis ran regularly.
 You may experience some power outages known as “load shedding,” however, these are also a lot less common than they used to be.
 The power sometimes goes out for an hour or two a couples of times a month.

 Emergency Phone Numbers

 You might also like…